blogs.sanpreetsingh.com

 Pressure does not build intimacy.
 It reduces emotional safety.

 When one person feels pushed, guilted, cornered, or emotionally managed, the relationship starts losing trust.
 Closeness begins to feel less like connection and more like obligation.
-Even if the couple stays physically close, the emotional meaning of that closeness changes.
+Even if the couple stays close on the surface, the emotional meaning of that closeness changes.

 Over time, this can lead to: